aosabook/500lines/sampler/README.md

 -1416.7928370645282
 ```

 Of course, this solution is not a magic bullet.
-If we need to bring
+If we need to derive
-the number *out* of log-space (for example, to add probabilities,
+the number from the logarithm (for example, to add probabilities,
 rather than multiply them), then we are back to the issue of
 underflow: